Varian72/prak/README.md

 To get this from git hub, use:
   1. clone from https://github.com/Varian72/prak
   2. install modules (describe Above) via pip or other tools
-  3. Have fun: to develop go to directory, than use python(check if this command run right version) "python praktyka.py"
+  3. Have fun:
+    a.
+To develop go to directory, than use python(check if this command run right version) "python praktyka.py"
+    b.
+To just run, go to ./dist and run "praktyka.exe"